Jjman739/STAB/README.md

 For the time being, I would like to release a build each time a new level is complete.

 At the current rate, I am aware that this game will take many years to complete.
 That's fine by me, because this is work I enjoy, and the more progress I make, the cooler the game will become, which will motivate me further and possibly inspire others to join in.
-This is a personal project with no deadline, but I will re-evaluate scope if circumstances change.
+This is a personal project with no deadline, but I will re-evaluate scope if circumstances require it.

 ## How to Help

-Seeing as there's no "passable" build yet (I have made proof of concept builds and released them on my Discord server, but they're little more than sandboxes to play with the crafting system,) there's not much to do yet.
+Seeing as there's no beta build yet (I have made alpha builds and released them on my Discord server, but they're little more than sandboxes to play with the crafting system,) there's not much to do yet.
 But if you are interested nonetheless, you can:
 * **Join the Discord.** I have a server dedicated to this game at https://discord.gg/GG2V4e3E25.
-Just being there will help motivate me, but you can also check out the aforementioned demo build there until I finish a real build.
+Just being there will help motivate me, but you can also check out the aforementioned alpha build there until I finish the first beta.
     * **Chat with me.** I'm on Discord as @sotuanduso and would be happy to discuss where the game's at and how it's going, or ideas for where to take it.
 If you want to help in a concrete way but don't know how, we can find where you might be useful.
+I can also show you how to use GitHub if you want to help but aren't familiar with it.
-* **Download the source code.** If you have Unreal Engine 5, you can download the source code and see where the game's at.
+* **Download the source code.** If you have [Unreal Engine 5](https://www.unrealengine.com/en-US/unreal-engine-5), you can download the source code and see where the game's at.
 You can fork the project and offer contributions if you want, or open issues if you see a bug or have a suggestion to make.

 ## Licensing

 For the time being, all rights are reserved.
 I need to take some time to consider the pros and cons of different licenses.
-Until then, if you want any rights to the project, let me know.
+Until then, if you want to do anything with the project, let me know.
 Unless you want to sell my builds royalty-free, we can probably come to an arrangement.
 I'm not trying to be stingy.

+As per GitHub's terms of service, you do not need my permission to fork the project.
+I'd like to know before you help so that we don't step on each other's toes, but it's not strictly required.